antarctica/packer-vm-templates/README.md

 teething issues, such as small bugs or performance issues.
 Once these are fixed, templates will marked as *Mature*.
 This does not mean mature templates cannot be improved, rather that they are expected to work in most cases.

+Note: As using the `/` character is problematic with file systems an alternative template using a `-` character is used instead.
+For example a template named `antarctica/trusty` would alternatively be referred to as `antarctica-trusty`.

 ### Operating system customisations

 Some customisations are made to these Operating systems using  provisioning scripts and installation options, these are